Altai State Technical University: Recognition

 In January 2019, a Biysk Technological Institute (AltSTU branch) project to develop physical principles of ultrasonic drilling of the surface of extraterrestrial objects to detect water and ice won a collaboration grant from RFBR and National Natural Science Foundation of China.
-The grant amounted to 1.3 million Rubles (14,470€) a year, and the project itself is planned for two years.
+The grant amounted to 1.3 million Rubles (14,470€) a year, and the project itself was planned for two years.

 In 2019, the university was among the winners of the "Best educational programs of innovative Russia" contest.

-The best Russian curricula include thirteen AltSTU educational programs: